SallyMstar/GoodNeighbor/README.md

 ## To get started, please complete the following steps:

- 1. `clone` or download the GitHub repo <a href='https://github.com/SallyMstar/goodneighbor.git' target='blank'>goodneighbor</a>
+ 1. `git clone` or download the GitHub repo <a href='https://github.com/SallyMstar/goodneighbor.git'>goodneighbor (https://github.com/SallyMstar/goodneighbor.git)</a>
  2. As noted below, enable CORS in your browser.  *You will get no data if you don't complete this step.*
  2. In a terminal window, navigate to the project directory on your computer.
  3. Type `npm start` to start the development server.
 This may take a few moments to complete.
- 4. Once the development server is running, navigate to `localhost:3000` in a browswer window.
+ 4. Once the development server is running, navigate to `localhost:3000` in a browser window.

 ### ** Please Note: The CORS browser plugin is required to view this app on a local server